sphinx-contrib/emojicodes/README.rst

    sphinxemoji_style = 'twemoji'

-You can find the list of all supported emoji codes `here
+You can find the list of all supported emoji codes `in the project's documentation page
 <https://sphinxemojicodes.readthedocs.io/#supported-codes>`_.